ubai97/front-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**Best Frontend editor plugin for Wordpress**
-Have you ever seen websites that allows users to submit posts or other type of content?
-Do you want to have user-submitted content on your site?
-Front Editor allow users to submit blog posts to your WordPress site with new frontend block editor EditorJs.

 == Description ==
+**Best Front Editor plugin for WordPress**

+== What are the purposes of using this plugin? ==
+* 1. You can edit a post and add it without entering the admin panel
+* 2. If you have editors, they can add or edit the post even without having the access to admin panel
+* 3. You can allow users to submit posts and edit them without the admin panel access, and you will get user-generated unique content

 == Futures ==
 * Post image
 * Category Selection